rlennon/mscplacprj2021/README.md

 Communication

     Slack is the preferred method of communication.
-    If a demonstration is required use <tool>, record the session and upload to the Slack channel.
+       Utilize Slack threads to keep subject items and conversations together If a demonstration is required use <tool>, record the session and upload to the Slack channel.
-    No Slack communications between "<Time and Timezone>".
+    No Slack communications between 9am and 5pm Irish Standard Time.
     Raise a problem as soon as you see it.
     Respect each other and understand differences in knowledge.
     All team documents are to be created using Markdown language and shared on GitHub.